nadhirbachir/DVLD/README.md

 2. **Set up the database**
    - Create a new SQL Server database named `DVLD_DB`
-   - Run the database scripts from the `Database` folder
+   - Restore the database from `database backup` folder `DVLD.bak` file
    - Update the connection string in `DVLD_DataAccess/clsDataAccessSettings.cs`

 3. **Build and run**